malhaar2002/quantum-connect-4/README.md

     This will start the game GUI for each player.

 8. **Playing on a Single Computer** <br>
-    If you want to play the game on a single computer, simply run `client.py` in two separate terminals Both players will then be connected to the server, and the game will start.
+    If you want to play the game on a single computer, simply run `frontend.py` or `client.py` in two separate terminals Both players will then be connected to the server, and the game will start.

 9. **Optional: Try CLI Mode**